aolayeye/PyBer_Analysis/README.md

 While Average fare per driver is highest for rural cities with a mean ride count of 7, that amount pales in comparison to the $16 and average round count of 24 in urban cities.
 A potential research question for PyBer could be:
 - can drivers be incentivised to drive in rural cities

-Answers to questions like these can help illuminate the disparities bewteen the fares and driver count in rural and urban cities.
+Answers to questions like these can help illuminate the disparities bewteen the fares and driver count in rural and urban cities, andprovide concrete steps to making rides affordable and accessible across all city types